pc 2024

 I honestly could not imagine my life without CF and yeah it does stink and causes an emotional rollercoaster, but it has shaped my outlook on life for the better, especially because of the [Vertex Pharmaceuticals] drug, Trikafta, which I started in 2019.
 Through the hard work of researchers, the support of my friends/family, and blessings from angels, I know a cure is in the near future.
 Although I am not 24 years old in 2024, I know this year will allow me to continue living a fabulous life and many more years to come, filled with blessings and great health.

-Deirdre’s Team will be participating for the 22nd time in the Cystic Fibrosis Foundation Great Strides Walk on May 11th in Wakefield, MA.
-I can’t thank you all enough for your generous donations over the past 22 years bringing the Team total to over $535,000.
+Deirdre’s Team participated for the 22nd time in the Cystic Fibrosis Foundation Great Strides Walk on May 11th in Wakefield, MA.
+I can’t thank you all enough for your generous donations over the past 22 years bringing the Team total to over $536,000.

 Please consider making a donation of any amount today!
 You’ll be a part of something that will change/save people’s lives.